pofulu/sparkar-particle/README.md

 # Particle

-A wrapped tool for contolling emitters in SparkAR.
+A wrapped tool for controlling emitters in SparkAR.